 Alexander Lim is a first year undergraduate studying Food Science MSci, BSc at the School of Food Science and Nutrition.

 Alex chose this course to learn more about the science behind the food we buy at the supermarket.

 We have centuries of knowledge dedicated to understanding how food is produced to feed an entire population and understanding where we go next from there really excites me.

 Making a difference

-Discover more about our degree courses within the School of Food Science and Nutrition.
+Learn more about the Undergraduate degree programmes offered by the School of Food Science and Nutrition.